 First-time buyer FAQs

-Looking to get on the property ladder?
+Looking to get on the property ladder and become a first-time buyer?
 Here are some frequently asked questions:

 Do I pay stamp duty?